StarRocks/starrocks/docs/en/deployment/downgrade.md

 After the compatibility configuration and the availability test, you can downgrade the FE nodes.
 You must first downgrade the Follower FE nodes and then the Leader FE node.

-1. Create a new snapshot.
+1. Create a metadata snapshot.

    a.
-Run [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) to create a new snapshot.
+Run [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) to create a meatedata snapshot.

    b.
 You can check whether the image file has been synchronized by viewing the log file **fe.log** of the Leader FE.
 A record of log like "push image.* from subdir [] to other nodes. totally xx nodes, push successful xx nodes" suggests that the image file has been successfully synchronized.

-   -> **CAUTION**
+   > **CAUTION**
-   ->
+   >
-   -> The CREATE IMAGE syntax is only supported in versions 2.5.3 and above.
-Lower versions need to trigger a new snapshot by restarting the leader.
+   > The ALTER SYSTEM CREATE IMAGE statement is only supported in from v2.5.3 and later.
+On ealrier versions, you need to create a meatadata snapshot by restarting the Leader FE.

 2. Navigate to the working directory of the FE node and stop the node.